 Everything, from the type of base materials used to the type of brick pavers selected for construction, matters.
-You may not be aware that that there are different types of paver bricks to choose from, and that there are various sealing methods available, depending on the region in which you are located, to help your patio or sidewalk withstand the elements.
+You may not be aware there are different types of paver bricks and various sealing methods, depending on the region in which you are located.
 These options will vary depending on weather and climate specifications.

 Wrong Timing for Installation